 Several NGOs in Kenya and Tanzania have developed the conservation and reforestation plans, which also include sustainable agriculture, community education and engagement and more.
 The NGOs approached Chandler, a renowned wildlife conservationist and author, in search of solutions to the wildlife poaching crisis in East Africa, where elephants, rhinos and other species could be pushed into extinction within 10 years by poachers.
 The cornerstone of the effort is a massive reforestation program that will plant more than 100 million trees.
 These trees will absorb massive amounts of carbon from the atmosphere, which can help us mitigate the build-up of greenhouse gases in the atmosphere, which contribute to climate change and extreme weather around the world.
 The reforestation effort also will help preserve biodiversity and habitat for wildlife.

-The reforestation will help create hundreds of jobs, which will take away some of the economic imperative that drives wildlife poaching and the multi-billion dollar illegal wildlife trafficking industry.
 Last year, more than 35,000 elephants and more than 1,000 rhinos were killed by poachers across Africa.
 Unfortunately, poachers aren’t the only threat to the survival of many endangered species.
 Drought and loss of habitat also could push them into extinction.

 “We’ve had the Sacred Seedlings model in development for about four years,” Chandler said.
 “When our new partners in Africa contacted us for help, they eagerly embraced the business model as one that could save the vanishing wildlife, ecosystems and cultures of the region.
 Now, the interest from stakeholders is snowballing around the world.
 It’s time to get them funded to maximize the impact of the opportunity, so we’re putting our money where our heart is–the future.”